Tinder (app): Valuation

-Since merging with Tinder in July 2017, Match Group's market capitalization has grown from $8.34 billion to $44.59 billion as of October 14, 2021.
-In August 2021, Morgan Stanley valued Tinder's worth at $42 billion.
-The valuation is based on a multiple of 40x EBITDA, similar to its counterpart Bumble.

 In March 2014, media and internet conglomerate IAC increased its majority stake in Tinder, a move that is believed to have valued Tinder at several billion dollars.

 In July 2015, Tinder was valued at $1.35 billion by Bank of America Merrill Lynch based upon an estimate of $27 per user on an estimated user base of 50 million with an additional bullish estimate of $3 billion by taking the average of the IPOs of similar companies.
-Analysts also estimated that Tinder had about half a million paid users within its user base which consisted mostly of free users.
-The monetization of the site has come through leaving the basic app free and then adding different in-app purchase options for additional functions and features.
+Analysts also estimated that Tinder had about half a million paid users within its user base, which consisted mostly of free users.

-Paid subscriptions

-Tinder launched its subscription version, Tinder Plus, in March 2015, with the functionality enabling limitless matches, whereas the free Tinder app restricts the number of right swipes in a 12-hour period.
-It has sparked debate by restricting the number of "likes" a free user may offer in a given length of time, as well as charging varying amounts for different age groups.
-The price of a Tinder Plus subscription was £14.99/US$19.99 per month for users over 28, while the service for a user 28 and under was £3.99/US$9.99 per month.
+Membership history

 In 2016, Tinder independently increased paying members by nearly one million, while Match Group's 44 other brands added just 1.4 million.

-In June 2017, Tinder launched Tinder Gold, a members-only service that offers users Tinder's most exclusive features: Passport, Rewind, Unlimited Likes, Likes You, five Super Likes per day, one Boost per month, and more profile controls.
-The price of a monthly membership started at $14.99 per month for users under 30 and $29.99 per month for users over 30.
+On August 6, 2018, Tinder had over 3.7 million paid subscribers, up 81% over the same quarter in 2017.

+Tinder had 5.2 million paying subscribers at the end of 2019's second quarter, up 1.5 million from the year-ago quarter and up 503,000 from the first quarter of 2019.

+Tinder had 6.6 million subscribers globally in November 2020, growing from 6.2 million reported in June.

 As of December 2020, Tinder had 6.6 million paid users.
 According to a Match Group SEC filing, the growth in international and North American average subscribers was primarily driven by Tinder.